Microsoft/IntuneDocs.hu-hu/intune/protect/compliance-policy-monitor.md

   - További információ a [nem megfelelő eszközökre alkalmazható műveletekről](actions-for-noncompliance.md).

 - **Nem értékelt**: Az újonnan regisztrált eszközök kiinduló állapota.
-Ezen állapot további lehetséges okai a következők:
+Other possible reasons for this state include:

-  - Azok az eszközök, amelyek nem rendelkeznek megfelelőségi szabályzattal, és nem rendelkeznek a megfelelőség ellenőrzéséhez szükséges triggerrel
+  - Devices that aren't assigned a compliance policy and don't have a trigger to check for compliance
-  - Azok az eszközök, amelyeket nem ellenőriztek a megfelelőségi szabályzat legutóbbi frissítése óta
+  - Devices that haven't checked in since the compliance policy was last updated
-  - Egy adott felhasználóhoz nem társított eszközök, például:
+  - Devices not associated to a specific user, such as:
-    - az Apple Készülékregisztrációs programon (DEP) keresztül vásárolt iOS-eszközök, amelyek nem rendelkeznek felhasználói affinitással
+    - iOS devices purchased through Apple's Device Enrollment Program (DEP) that don't have user affinity
-    - Androidos kioszk vagy Android Enterprise dedikált eszközök
+    - Android kiosk or Android Enterprise dedicated devices
-  - Eszköz beléptetési kezelőjével (DEM) regisztrált eszközök
+  - Devices enrolled with a device enrollment manager (DEM) account

 - **Nem megfelelő**: Az eszköz nem felel meg egy vagy több eszközmegfelelőségi szabályzat beállításainak.
 Lehetséges, hogy a felhasználó nem a szabályzatoknak megfelelően járt el.